What are the pre-requisites for USC’s Paralegal Program?

 Will graduates be able to sit for the NFPA Pace exam and the NALA CLA exam?

 The National Association of Legal Assistants (NALA) and the National Federation of Paralegal Associations (NFPA) offer (for a price) voluntary examinations.
-No state requires that a paralegal take an exam; and the majority of paralegals have chosen not to take either exam.
+Majority of paralegals have chosen not to take either exam.
 NALA offers the CLA Examination, and NFPA offers the PACE Examination.
 Please note that the above organizations frequently alter their exams' requirements.
 Contact each association for the most current requirements to sit for those examinations.

 What are the TOEFL score requirements?